niyatiprabhu/Dressmart/README.md

   * Users can view weather predictions for the day
   * Users can get a generated outfit suggestion for the day
   * Users can share their outfit to friends
-* Feedback
-  * Users can give feedback and set their preferences for hot/cold/etc
-* Outfit Detail
-  * Users can view their past outfits on their profile
+  * Users will get a score based on how well the outfit matches

 ### 3. Navigation